PSLmodels/Tax-Calculator/docs/usage/data.md

 Data for Tax-Calculator
 =======================

-A Tax-Calculator `Records` object is created by passing a Pandas DataFrame or a string that provides teh path to a CSV file with data you'd like to use in Tax-Calculator.
+A Tax-Calculator `Records` object is created by passing a Pandas DataFrame or a string that provides the path to a CSV file with data you'd like to use in Tax-Calculator.

 ## TaxData